-Battery temperature variations have a strong effect on battery aging and battery performance.
-Significant temperature changes will lead to different battery behaviors.
+Battery temperature variations have a strong effect on both battery aging and battery performance.
+Significant temperature variations will lead to different battery behaviors.
 This influences the performance of the Hybrid Electric Vehicle (HEV) energy management strategies.
-This paper investigates how variations in battery temperature will affect Lithium-ion battery aging and fuel economy of an HEV.
-The control strategy used is the Equivalent Consumption Minimization Strategy (ECMS) which is a well-known energy management strategy for HEVs.
-The studied vehicle is a Honda Civic Hybrid and the studied battery is the ANR26650 cell from A123 System.
-Vehicle simulations are done using multiple combinations of highway and city drive cycles.
+This paper investigates how variations in battery temperature will affect Lithium-ion battery aging and fuel economy of a HEV.
+The investigated energy management strategy used in this paper is the Equivalent Consumption Minimization Strategy (ECMS) which is a well-known energy management strategy for HEVs.
+The studied vehicle is a Honda Civic Hybrid and the studied battery, a BLS LiFePO4 3.2Volts 100Ah Electric Vehicle battery cell.
+Vehicle simulations were done with a validated vehicle model using multiple combinations of highway and city drive cycles.
+The battery temperature variation is studied with regards to outside air temperature.
 Multiple outside air temperatures are simulated, each with six ECMS penalty factors for each combination of drive cycles.
-Battery aging is evaluated using a semi-empirical model combined with the accumulated Ah-throughput method.
+Battery aging is evaluated using a semi-empirical model combined with the accumulated Ampere-hour throughput (Ah-throughput) method.
 The simulation results provide insight into how temperature affects the battery capacity, battery aging, and fuel economy.
-The paper concludes with a discussion of the balance between fuel economy and battery aging in different temperature conditions.
+The paper concludes with a discussion on the balance between fuel economy and battery aging in different temperature conditions.

 Bin Zhou, Amir Rezaei, Jeffrey Burl

 Subscribers can view annotate, and download all of SAE's content.